-The laying of the mosaic is undoubtedly among the most difficult and useful professional experts in the field for optimal results.
-The tesserae are laid on nets, with dimensions that can be adapted to the size of the tiles, after which the nets are applied to the wall (in this case it is essential that the base on which the net, in concrete, will be compact).
-Once this phase is completed, it is mandatory to create a layer of approximately 13 mm of concrete this to avoid cracking problems.
+The laying of the mosaic is undoubtedly among the most difficult and useful professional experts in the field for best results.
+The tiles are placed on nets, whose dimensions can be adapted to the size of the tiles, after which the nets are applied to the wall (in this case it is essential that the concrete base on which the net will rest is compact).
+Once this phase has been completed, it is imperative to create a layer of about 13 mm of concrete to avoid cracking problems.

-The next step is to apply the various dowels through special glues (even simple vinyl glue can be fine).
-Valid alternatives to classic glue are silicone adhesives, the mixture of two normal white glues and soluble in water or even cement-based adhesives.
-When the tesserae have been glued, they are finally leveled with a special tool equipped with a blade, the trowel, or alternatively the flat tablets with a central handle, usually used for mortar, are used.
+The next step involves applying the various plugs through special glues (even simple vinyl glue can be fine).
+Valid alternatives to classic glue are silicone adhesives, the mixture of two normal and water-soluble white glues or cement-based adhesives.
+When the tiles have been glued, leveling is finally carried out with a special tool equipped with a blade, the trowel, or alternatively, the flat boards with a central handle usually used for mortar are used.

 Fast and cheap alternatives

-If you don't want to give up a mosaic covering that enhances and makes your bathroom unique, the market offers a valid alternative in this regard.
+If you do not want to give up a mosaic covering that embellishes and makes your bathroom unique, the market offers a valid alternative in this regard.
 On the market we can find sheets with mosaic tiles already applied, ideal for covering walls of considerable size.
-The advantage is certainly in the shutter speeds, really fast compared to the traditional mosaic.
+The advantage is certainly in the shutter speeds, which are really fast compared to traditional mosaic.

-The colors, the size of the tiles and the nuances are not lacking even in the choice of mosaic sheets, it is certain that it is not possible with these to create customizable drawings and artistic effects.
-A versatile material that lends itself to any type of coating, from the bathroom tiles to the kitchen without forgetting the shower area, the mosaic wins the record among the most evocative and elegant coverings that make the rooms a true work of art .
+The colors, the size of the tiles and the nuances are not lacking even in the choice of mosaic sheets, it is certain that it is not possible with these to create customizable artistic designs and effects.
+A versatile material that lends itself to any type of coating, from bathroom tiles to kitchen tiles without forgetting the shower area, the mosaic wins the primacy among the most evocative and elegant coatings that make the rooms a true work of art .